genevate/style_guides/communication/group_chat.md

 - **Demos** - A place for sharing completed work that would be exciting for others to see, discuss, be aware of, get feedback on, etc.
 - **Events** - News and information related to after hour gatherings, adventures, etc.

+When using channels, keep to the following:

+- Avoid sending `@here`, `@all`, `@everyone`, etc. messages.
+A channel is meant for *asynchronous* communication and these types of messages defeat that purpose.
+If a channel doesn't have these messages disabled by default, ensure notifications of this type are disabled by manually editing the channel notification settings.
+- Use channels instead of direct messages.
+Lead by example and initiate or respond to direct messages in channels so others are encouraged to do the same.
+Even if you are composing the message to a single person or part of the team, it's still useful for others to know what is going on by messaging within a channel.
+If receiving a direct message, ask if it can be responded to in the appropriate channel instead.
+- Avoid creating random channels.
+Be judicious in what constitutes bringing a new channel into existence by identifiying information that might be too noisy for one channel but could benefit from having it's own channel.
+- Avoid maintaining channels with low activity or have outlived their existence by archiving/deleting them as necessary.

 ## Reactions